 - Naraku from InuYasha until the last battle.
 The Big Bad for a manga series spawning 558 chapters, the handful of other villains that appeared were almost universally working for or with him with the exception of a few like the Thunder Brothers, the first enemies Inuyasha faces, etc .
 The very few times he was defeated or killed was part of his plans and he eventually came back, and despite the heroes repeatedly finding new powers and new weapons, every time they fought Naraku he escaped and lived to fight another day.
 In the end, he did win, in that he got all the jewel shards and formed the completed Shikon Jewel, and if not for Inuyasha's Big Damn Heroes moment with Kagome, he would have yet again successfully executed a plan that hinged on him dying or feigning death.

 - Sosuke Aizen of Bleach.
 Introduced as a charismatic good guy, to being a Magnificent Bastard, subsequent appearances played up his power, smugness, Gambit Roulette planning skills, and NUKE the dog tendencies to nearly ridiculous levels.
 He declared his entire army of underlings weaker than him, and beat nearly all of the remaining good guys alone.
 Unfortunately, he never got to fight any of the characters capable of killing him until he had already gone through several transformations in power via a mysterious MacGuffin that made him effectively immune to everything thrown at him.
-He was eventually defeated by Ichigo but was by then immune to death so could only be imprisoned.
+Once Ichigo showed up he got even stronger, and right about the time he had completely surpassed Ichigo the Hogyoku randomly took all his power away for no reason.
+But it left him immortal so he could only be imprisoned.